muellerc/lambda-custom-runtime-minimal-jre-18/README.md

-# AWS Lambda Custom Runtime based on minimal Java 17 JRE
+# AWS Lambda Custom Runtime based on minimal Java 18 JRE (OpenJDK)
-An AWS Lambda custom runtime to enable Java 17 support on a minimalistic JRE, which only includes the Java modules required by this function.
+An AWS Lambda custom runtime to enable Java 18 support on a minimalistic JRE, which only includes the Java modules required by this function.

 ## Getting started